jhuovari/uljas/README.md

 ### Classifications

-`sitc_class` returns values in the classification (specified with class parameter) for statistics (specified with ifile parameter).
+`uljas_class` returns values in the classification (specified with class parameter) for statistics (specified with ifile parameter).
 Also all (in main classifications) with `class = NULL`.